Danlestal/CppFoundation/Readme.md

 Add a new invader each time we kill one
 Added a proto scoreboard.
     --->
-Play with different resolutions.
+Add a 2d camera.
-Add a 2d camera
+Add vertical scrolling.
-Add vertical scroll
+Play with different resolutions (It will be done by rendering into a texture and later one scalling to a target resolution.)
 Add triggers
 Try different movement patterns for the invaders
 Add animation to invader